Amazon teams with Samsung, studios on ultra high-definition TV

-LAS VEGAS Amazon.com Inc (AMZN.O) is teaming up with Samsung Electronics Co Ltd (005930.KS) and major media corporations including Warner Bros and Lionsgate LGF.N to popularize "4K" ultra high-definition television.
+LAS VEGAS Amazon.com Inc is teaming up with Samsung Electronics Co Ltd and major media corporations including Warner Bros and Lionsgate to popularize "4K" ultra high-definition television.

-Amazon, whose Instant Video service serves up thousands of movies and TV programs in direct competition with Netflix Inc (NFLX.O), did not outline specifics on their collaboration in a Monday announcement.
+Amazon, whose Instant Video service serves up thousands of movies and TV programs in direct competition with Netflix Inc, did not outline specifics on their collaboration in a Monday announcement.

 But Samsung and other consumer electronics makers are hoping that 4K TV - so-called because they are said to offer four times the resolution of conventional high-definition images - will take off as a format and recharge sales.

-At the Consumer Electronics Show in Las Vegas, the South Korean tech giant said in a separate statement it also will work with other content distributors, including Netflix and cable operators Comcast (CMCSA.O) and DirecTV DTV.O, on promoting 4K TV.
+At the Consumer Electronics Show in Las Vegas, the South Korean tech giant said in a separate statement it also will work with other content distributors, including Netflix and cable operators Comcast and DirecTV, on promoting 4K TV.

 Amazon, for its part, has been investing heavily in digital media, hoping to draw traffic and drive new sales as consumers increasingly spurn traditional TV offerings in favor of on-demand content.